Archive for May, 2010

 This week, multimillionaire lobbyist Rick Berman received a letter that must have ruined his day.
 William Hoffman, the general manager at WSB-TV in Atlanta, wrote to Berman and it was nothing but a stern rebuke.

 Rick Berman criticizing the operations of a charity is like Jack Abramoff criticizing an organization for reckless lobbying.
 Berman’s the worst of the worst.
 You can read Ian Shearn’s exposé of him and his group here.
-Berman obviously conducted a recent corporate pass-through of funds because his front group, the Center for Consumer Freedom, ran . . .
+Berman obviously conducted a recent corporate pass-through of funds . . .